ruslanmv/ruslanmv.github.io/_posts/2022-04-29-How-to-create-exe-application-that-convert-mp3-to-video-by-using-python.md

 Hello everyone, today I will explain  you how to create an executable Windows application with python.

-We are interested to create  program that convert a simple mp3 audio to mp3 static image, and create an executable .exe program.
+We are interested to create  program that converts a simple mp3 audio to mp3 static image, and create an executable .exe program.

 We want to create an application with  GUI window that converts a .mp3 audio file and an image into a .mp4 video